Introduction and Motivation

 Aliases

-circe aims to simplify Argonaut’s API by removing all operator aliases.
+circe aims to simplify its API by using no operator aliases.
 This is largely a matter of personal taste, and may change in the future.

 Testing